 Accommodation – Mysore Hotels

-Other than the time during the famous Mysore dussehra, accommodation is no problem in Mysore as it boasts of great 5, 4 and 3 star hotels with excellent service.
+Other than the time during the famous Mysore dussehra, accommodation is no problem here, because there are several great 5, 4 and 3 star hotels with excellent service offered.
 Here in Mysore, you’ll find hotels of all rankings and prices.
-Some of the well known luxury hotels and resorts of Mysore are Silent Shores Resort, Grand Maurya, Golden Landmark, White Orchid Resorts, Indus Valley, Young Island, Royal Orchid, The Kings Sanctuary, Fortune JP Palace, Silent Shores Resort and Spa, Hotel Regaalis, Chitravana Resorts and many more.
-There are also various wildlife resorts in Bandipur, Karapur and Nagarahole near Mysore.
-The truth is that there are plenty of hotels in Mysore to choose from.
+The Silent Shores Resort, Grand Maurya, Golden Landmark, White Orchid Resorts, Indus Valley, Young Island, Royal Orchid, The Kings Sanctuary, Fortune JP Palace, Silent Shores Resort and Spa, Hotel Regaalis, Chitravana Resorts are just a few of the well-known luxury resorts throughout the city.
+Very close to Mysore are a few wildlife resorts located in Bandipur, Karapur and Nagarahole.
+There is a wide variety of different places to stay in Mysore that you can to choose from while staying in India.

 What to Buy